donbartezzo/sports-event-analyzer/README.md

 ## Project Description

-The Sports Event Analyzer is developed to analyze and visualize data from sports events.
+The Sports Event Analyzer is developed to analyze and visualize data from sports events across multiple team sports.
 The platform provides detailed metrics, reports, and interactive dashboards to help users understand team performance, player statistics, and game dynamics.
 Designed with modern web technologies, it emphasizes responsiveness and user-friendly interfaces.

 ## Tech Stack